softmatterlab/SmartTrap/README.md

 - Pipette puller:

 ### Drivers
+Each component comes with a python driver class.
+These drivers are used to communicate between the device and the main program.
+The drivers each implements a protocol.
+To replace the driver, create a class implementing the corresponding protocol and change the import in the main interface.

+- Camera
+ - Two options currently implemented: Thorlabs scientific cameras and Basler cameras
+- Optical tweezers instrument
+ - Motors
+ - Laser movement
+ - Instrument communications
+- Microfluidics pump
+ - OB1 controller from elvesys
+- Microfluidics valves
+ - --- from elvesys
+- Pipette pump
+ - Sparkfun ... pump which is controlled with a PSU

 ### Connecting the controllers
 — video showing the addition of the electronics (and possibly the unit testing and examples?)